Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 ***

+## Introduction
+In the previous posts, we saw how to dynamically patch both Azure VMs and Azure ARC VMs.
+However, as mentionned before, there is an issue with CentOS VMs : we can't apply security and critical patches only, which can be a serious problem in a production environment (e.g. service disruption after update).
+Let's see why we encounter this issue, and of course how to bypass it!

 ## Context
-If you have CentOS machines, you probably faced issues when trying to apply <b>security</b> updates them : a ```yum update``` may crash your applications because it does not apply security-only updates, while ```yum update --security``` won't update any package because it relies on packages metadata, which are not set for CentOS packages.
+If you have CentOS machines, you probably faced issues when trying to apply <b>security</b> updates : a ```yum update``` may crash your applications because it does not apply security-only updates, while ```yum update --security``` won't update any package because it relies on packages metadata, which are not set for CentOS packages.
 Alternatively, you could allow only security repositories, but this implies additional maintenance when installing non-security related stuff on your machines.

-When using Azure Automation Update solution, the issue remains. if you take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/update-management/overview#logic-for-linux-updates-classification), you'll see that <i>Update Management classifies updates into three categories: <b>Security</b>, <b>Critical</b> or <b>Others</b></i>.
-This is fine, now you will also read that <i>Unlike other distributions, CentOS does not have classification data available from the package manager.
-If you have CentOS machines configured to return security data for the following command, Update Management can patch based on classifications.</i> The command to test is shown below.
-This is a real problem because in order for this command, you need to add metadata to package yourself, or usually pay for a service that does it.
+When using Azure Automation Update solution, the issue remains.
+If you take a look at the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/automation/update-management/overview#logic-for-linux-updates-classification), you'll see that <i>Update Management classifies updates into three categories: <b>Security</b>, <b>Critical</b> or <b>Others</b></i>.
+This is fine, but you will also read that <i>Unlike other distributions, CentOS does not have classification data available from the package manager.
+If you have CentOS machines configured to return security data for the following command, Update Management can patch based on classifications.</i> The command to test is shown below, and does not return anything by default.
+This is a real problem because in order for this command to work, you need to add metadata to packages yourself, or usually pay for a service that does it.
 {% highlight bash %}
 sudo yum -q --security check-update
 {% endhighlight %}